Best Women's Trail Running Shoes of 2025

 She geeks out on trail running, track and field, and cries every time she watches a marathon (they’re just so beautiful!).
 After notching a few small FKTs under her belt in 2020, she was diagnosed with hip arthritis and now channels her passion for running into coaching, writing, creating training plans for her friends, hiking, and running when her hip allows it.

-You can read more of Becca's work at her blog or on her author page.
+You can read more of Becca's work at her website or on her author page.

 Katie Brown